rrrrrrockpang/tea-frontend/README.md

 <img src="./images/more_tools.png" width="220">

 * Click `Load unpacked` at the top left of the Extension page.
-Select the `extension` folder under the repository/zip file you just downloaded.
+Then select the `extension` folder under the repository/zip file you just downloaded.

 <img src="./images/preregistea.png" width="350">